 Taken together, infectious diseases are the most powerful selective pressure with which our species must contend.
 This remains the case despite enormous progress in combating infection in many parts of the world by means of public health measures, immunization, and antibiotics.
 We imagine that infection was the dominant selective pressure operating on Homo sapiens for millions of years.

 How do we know this?
 Global actuarial statistics indicate that about 26 percent of all human beings die of infections (Figure 1).
 A much higher rate of attrition applies in the developing world, and in the relatively recent past, all parts of the globe were “undeveloped.”

 More important still is the fact that infections tend to claim victims during their early years, before or during reproductive age (Figure 2).
-Beneath the age of 44, more people die from infection than from all other causes combined.
+Before the age of 44, more people die from infection than from all other causes combined.
 While cardiovascular disease kills more people worldwide than infection does, it is not equivalent as a selective pressure.

 Because infection has been such a strong selective pressure, we know of many polymorphisms that protect us against infectious disease.
 Each was driven to high frequency in specific populations for this very reason.
 In the distant past, some mutations offering protection against disease were probably driven to fixation in Homo sapiens, and are no longer detectable as such.
 They may carry certain costs that are also invisible, having become part of the status quo.
 It may be assumed that infection has shaped the genome of most metazoans in a dramatic way.